Luckbringer of Tymora Cleric Archetype

 Spontaneous Casting: Rather than spontaneously casting curing spells, the Luckbringer may spontaneously cast spells from her Luck domain.
 This alters spontaneous casting.

-Moment of Chance (Su): Each day, the Luckbringer has a number of moments of chance equal to 1/2 her class level (minimum 1) plus her Wisdom modifier.
+Moment of Chance (Su): Each day, the Luckbringer has a pool of moments of chance equal to 1/2 her class level (minimum 1) plus her Wisdom modifier.
 As an immediate action, a Luckbringer can expend a moment of chance to do any one of the following things:

 • Fatespin (Su): A luckbringer can cause a reroll of one attack roll, combat maneuver check, or skill check that occurs within 100 ft. and in line of sight of her.
 She must be aware of this action to use this ability.
 She may declare the use of this ability after the original result is known.
 The character spends 1 moment of chance from her pool to force a reroll of the original d20 roll.